andreaskeller96/HoloLens2-IRTracking-Sample/README.md

 To run this on the HoloLens2, simply build and deploy.
 Make sure to use Release settings for the final compile in Visual Studio.

 ## Thanks
+Special thanks to Wenhao Gu for his hololens plugin project that this dll is based on: https://github.com/petergu684/HoloLens2-ResearchMode-Unity
-This project makes use of a number of awesome open source libraries, including:
+This project also makes use of a number of awesome open source libraries, including:
 * [opencv](https://github.com/opencv/opencv)
 * [libtiff](https://gitlab.com/libtiff/libtiff)
 * [zlib](https://github.com/madler/zlib)